Students interested in admission to Graham Hospital School of Nursing must submit an application and arrange to have a pre-admission interview.

 Full- and Part-Time Status

 A full-time student is defined as a student who is registered for 12 or more semester hours per academic semester.
 A student who is registered for less than 12 hours is considered part-time.

 Students should remain aware of the five-year limitation for completion of the nursing course sequence.

 Disability Support Services Policy

-In order to initiate services, new students must complete the Student Request for Disability Support Services form, available from the Coordinator of Admissions, Recruitment, and Financial Aid, and submit appropriate documentation for verification of their disability.
+In order to initiate services, new students must complete the Disability Support Services Initial Request for Services form, available from the Office of Admissions, Recruitment, and Financial Aid, and submit appropriate documentation for verification of their disability.
 The type of accommodation may vary depending on the type of disability.